Americans with Disabilities Act Information

 Van Buren St.

 The Van Buren St. Station has two high-level boarding platforms allowing for wheelchair accessibility.
-The elevator down into the station is located on the southwest corner of E. Van Buren Street and S. Michigan Avenue.
-This elevator will provide access to the station building as well as a ramp going down to another elevator that permits access to the island platform at Van Buren.
-Ticket vending machines are available inside the Van Buren St. Station near the ticket agent windows.
+The Metra Van Buren Street Station elevator is out of service until further notice.
+Recommended alternative accessible locations are South Water Street entrance or Museum Campus/11th St. Ticket vending machines are available inside the Van Buren St. Station near the ticket agent windows.

 This is a Metra-owned station; therefore, South Shore Line trains only pick up and drop off Indiana-bound passengers.
 Passengers may not board at this station on westbound trains.

-Another elevator is available if passengers travel past the Metra ticket agents onto the Metra platform.
+The Metra Millennium Station elevator is currently out of service until further notice.
+To access an additional elevator, passengers should leave the South Shore Line train platform through the double-doors, and travel past the Metra ticket agents onto the Metra platform.
 At the opposite end of the platform from Millennium Station is the South Water Street Station.
 Inside that station is the South Water Street elevator.
 This elevator will bring you up inside the 225 N. Michigan Avenue building on the corner of N. Michigan Avenue and S. Water Street.
-This building is open at all times and is Accessible through its Michigan Plaza entrance marked 225/205 off N. Michigan Avenue.
+This building is always open and is Accessible through its Michigan Plaza entrance marked 225/205 off N. Michigan Avenue.
 Signs are posted within the building to access the Michigan Plaza as well as Metra trains.

 Individuals making requests for accommodations and/or modifications are not required to use the terms “reasonable accommodation” or “reasonable modification” when making their requests.